chumaky/datero-docs/docs/releases/index.md

 ## Datero
-### latest
+### 1.2.0
-Last updated: 2024-05-04
+Last updated: 2025-01-07
-Docker image: [chumaky/datero:latest :octicons-tab-external-16:](https://hub.docker.com/r/chumaky/datero/tags?page=1&name=latest){: target="_blank" rel="noopener noreferrer" }
+Docker image: [chumaky/datero:1.2.0 :octicons-tab-external-16:](https://hub.docker.com/r/chumaky/datero/tags?page=1&name=1.2.0){: target="_blank" rel="noopener noreferrer" }

 Changes:

+- Update to the Datero engine version 17.2
-- adding Redis connector
+- Adding Redis connector
-    - it's possible now to connect to Redis databases and use them as data sources
+    - It's possible now to connect to the Redis database and use it as a data source.
-- adding DuckDB connector
+- Adding DuckDB connector
     - DuckDB database opens doors to a whole new set of use cases.
       It's possible now to use it as a proxy for a JSON, Excel, Parquet, or Iceberg files.
-- switching to the FDW [specification :octicons-tab-external-16:](https://github.com/chumaky/postgres-fdw-spec){: target="_blank" rel="noopener noreferrer" } in default config.
+- Switching to the FDW [specification :octicons-tab-external-16:](https://github.com/chumaky/postgres-fdw-spec){: target="_blank" rel="noopener noreferrer" } in default config.
     - Leveraging the FDW specification allows more flexible and powerful configuration.
-- adding servers initialization on startup from config file.
+- Adding servers initialization on startup from config file.
     - It's possible now to define data sources (servers) in a config file and have them automatically created on startup.